Keith Park: Squadron command

 Following the commencement of the German spring offensive in late March 1918, Park returned to France as a major to take command of No. 48 Squadron.
 By this time he was the only surviving pilot from its 1917 ranks.
 The first few days of his tenure were marked by relocations, as the squadron repeatedly retreated to new sites to stay ahead of the advancing Germans.
 It eventually settled in at Bertangles, where it remained for some time.
 Park was well respected by his men, though he tended to avoid close relationships with those under his command.

 The squadron carried out low-level attacks on German troops and positions, as well as its regular reconnaissance work.
 The Bristol Fighter was unsuited to the former role, having limited maneuverability at low altitude.
 At one point in the later stages of the German advance, the squadron was reduced to three operational aircraft, the rest having been damaged or destroyed by ground fire.
 On 18 May, he and his observer engaged a Pfalz D.III, driving it out of control near Bray.
 The following month, on 25 June, flying with Second Lieutenant H. Knowles, he destroyed a Rumpler reconnaissance aircraft, and sent a DFW C.V out of control.

-In August Park was wounded during a bombing raid on his squadron's airfield at Bertangles, but managed to help other injured men escape from burning hangers.
+In August Park was wounded during a bombing raid on his squadron's airfield at Bertangles, but managed to help other injured men escape from burning hangars.
 By November, the strain of command had all but exhausted Park.
 On 9 November, in a fatigued state, he crashed a Bristol during a test flight.
 Two days later, the war ended.
 There is some confusion regarding the number of aerial victories Park achieved during the course of the war; official documentation of No. 48 Squadron states that he and his observers were credited with destroying 9 and sending 11 out of control, a total of 20 German aircraft.
 Records in the Air Ministry credit him with 14 aerial victories.
 Park's biographer Vincent Orange considered that Park definitely destroyed 11 aircraft and damaged, if not destroyed, 13 others.